-- Two facilities did not have IEMPs at all, and the other one did not have a signed and approved final IEMP. - Six of the approved facility IEMPs did not provide guidance for the movement of employees in their COOPs.9 - One of the approved facility IEMPs did not have any annexes. - Three of the approved district and facility IEMPs did not contain safe zone maps or appropriate guidance for Annex 2B (Floods and Flash Floods).
+- One facility did not have an IEMP at all and two did not have signed and approved final IEMPs. - None of the approved facility IEMPs provided guidance for the movement of employees in their COOPs.9 - None of the approved district and facility IEMPs contained safe zone maps or appropriate guidance for Annex 2B (Floods and Flash Floods).
 Although personnel identified annexes applicable to their facilities, they did not always complete each annex as required.